 Yet a narrow stance does necessarily equal bad form.
 Many Olympic squatters use it all the time.
 If you have a sufficient leg, ankle and hip flexibility, you can squat with a narrow stance with proper form and without problems.
 For obvious reasons, you will also have to be fairly lean.
 Big bellies do not love narrow stances.

 2. Too Wide

 The polar opposite of the narrow stance is the ultra-wide version.
 The problem with that stance is that it places too much stress on your inner thighs.
 This may cause injuries in the groin area.

 The extra wide stance can also produce knee pain since keeping your knees in line with your toes becomes significantly harder – especially if you have weak adductors.

 The Perfect Squat Stance

 The perfect squat stance is somewhere in the middle.
-In 90% of the cases it’s about should width or slightly wider.
+In 90% of the cases, it’s about shoulder width or slightly wider.
 Obviously, if you are a taller guy with wide shoulders and hips, you will have a wider stance than someone who is shorter and narrower.

-Finding the perfect squat stance for you is a simple process but don’t neglect it since it’s the base to correct squatting and has a direct impact on how the rest of the movement unfolds.
+Finding the perfect squat stance for you is a relatively simple process but don’t neglect it since it’s the base for correct squatting and has a direct impact on how the rest of the movement unfolds.